katekyy/duck/README.md

   </p>
 </div>

-# Timer written in Rust
+# Countdown Timer written in Rust
 It can be used to countdown a start of a livestream, new year or anything else.

 ## Prerequisites